vshneer/sanbox-with-auth/README.md

 # DAML WITH AUTH

-The goal of this repo is to provide an example of a simple daml app with Auth0 protection AuthT and AuthZ for Navigator, JSON API client and UI
+The goal of this repo is to provide an example of a simple daml app with Auth0 protection
+AuthT and AuthZ for Navigator, JSON API client and UI
+The project is in process

 ## Launch tips
 ```